noorghunaim/To-Do-List-with-AI/README.md

-# 📝 To-Do List with AI Assistant
+# 📝 Airline Revenue & Demand Analytics – SQLite + Power BI

 A beginner-friendly Python web app to manage **work** and **personal** tasks with an **AI assistant** for suggestions.